11. Tree and List Widgets

 model, treeiter = selection.get_selected()

-if treeiter != None:
+if treeiter is not None:

 You can control what selections are allowed by calling Gtk.TreeSelection.set_mode().
 Gtk.TreeSelection.get_selected() does not work if the selection mode is set to Gtk.SelectionMode.MULTIPLE, use Gtk.TreeSelection.get_selected_rows() instead.

-11.4.
+13.4.
 Sorting

 Sorting is an important feature for tree views and is supported by the standard tree models (Gtk.TreeStore and Gtk.ListStore), which implement the Gtk.TreeSortable interface.

-11.4.1.
+13.4.1.
 Sorting by clicking on columns

 A column of a Gtk.TreeView can easily made sortable with a call to Gtk.TreeViewColumn.set_sort_column_id().
 Afterwards the column can be sorted by clicking on its header.